wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/domains/configure-a-custom-domain-for-your-organization.md

                     openssl verify -CAfile <root_or_bundle_cert>.pem certificate_chain.pem
                     ```
                     Replace `<root_or_bundle_cert>.pem` with the path to your root certificate or a bundle containing both the root and intermediate certificates.
-                    5. Once the certificate chain is verified, upload it via the Choreo Console:
+                    5. Once the certificate chain is verified, upload it via the {{ product_name }} Console:
                         ![Upload certificate chain](../../assets/img/administer/configure-domain/upload-certificate-chain.png)
                         - If the constructed chain includes the leaf certificate, follow these steps:
                             - Upload the constructed certificate chain in the **TLS Certificate** field.